bradyslot/dndex/README.md

 Haven't found one I like so I'm building my own.
 It's a good excuse to learn D&D and Rust at the same time.

-This project will use the following stack:
+This project intends to use:

-- Yew frontend
+- Yew for frontend
+- Open5e-api for resources
-- SurrealDB backend
+- SurrealDB for homebrew data

 ## Fair Use